coolstar/dj48/README.md

 10. You can play and mix two tracks by using the section for the second track, under the section for the first track.

 ### Dependencies
-All below libraries are included in the repo under 'repos'.
+All below libraries are included in the repo under 'vendors'.
 * jquery
 * soundtouch
 * nouislider